bareboat-necessities/bbn_alarms_A/README.md

 Open source device for sending high bilge level and low battery voltage alarms via WhatsApp.
 It also can be used as a simple bilge level and battery voltage NMEA-0183 XDR sensor.

+No soldering required.
+Connect sensors to i2c.
+Load firmware to atomS3-lite.
+(On Bareboat Necessites OS it's just copy-paste of a script, see below).
+Plug and play.

 ## Hardware

 - atomS3-lite by m5stack:  https://shop.m5stack.com/products/atoms3-lite-esp32s3-dev-kit